 The last thing you want after printing thousands of gorgeous, well-written leaflets, is to discover one small, niggling error that ruins all your hard work.
 Things like that can hurt your reputation and make all your efforts seem rushed.
 Check it yourself, then pass it to someone else and— if you can—pass it to someone else again.
 It doesn’t hurt to be thorough!

 This one’s a given!
 If you’ve followed all the steps above and really invested time in creating effective, eye-catching folded leaflets, then you’re going to want to source quality papers and print to finish the effect.
 We know someone that can hook you up—us!
 Better yet, you can now get larger quantities of folded leaflets for less thanks to a couple of new presses, so get stuck in!

 Got any of your own tips for folded flyer printing?
 Pass your wisdom on by leaving a comment in the box below.
-If you think you’ve created the perfect flyer, share it socially using the #showitoff hashtag.
+If you think you’ve created the perfect flyer, share it using the #ProudlyPrinted hashtag.